 Notably enough, there are about 10,000 recognized living species of birds in the world, and each of them possesses a unique characteristic.
 While most of them can fly, there are also quite a few flightless birds.
 And, there are also a good number of bird species, which are known to be extremely aggressive.
 While almost all predatory birds fall under this category, there are also a few non-predatory birds that are known for their aggressive and ferocious behavior.
 Here’s our list of the top 10 most dangerous birds in the world.

 No matter how beautiful and calm they may seem, as they fly over the waters in search of their prey, seagulls can be extremely terrifying and vicious.
 Seagulls are said to attack if one gets too close to their nests.
 However, there have been reports from many parts of the world, of seagulls diving down, attacking people and snatching their eatables.

-reported a seagull attack on a British woman in Devon, England.
+In 2006, a British woman in England was attacked by a seagull.
 She was treated by paramedics in the ambulance and then hospitalized.
-According to the report, a seagull swooped down and stabbed her head several times with its beak.
-The puncture wounds were as deep as the length of the bird’s beak.
+The seagull swooped down and stabbed her head many times.
+The wounds were as deep as the length of the bird’s beak.